quyen513/Tech-Project/testplan.md

            - see all requests in the database
                - method: getAllRequests()
        - Service tests: N/A
+   2. As a manager I want to view global reimbursement statistics so I can see how much money the company has given in reimburesments
+       - Unit tests
+           - View all the approved reimbursement
+              - method: getAllAprovedRequest()
+           -
+       - Service test
+           - make sure only approved requests are added to the total

+   3. As a manager I want to view my reimbursement statistics so I can see how much money I have given in reimburesments
+       - Unit tests
+           - method: getManagerReimbursementStatistics()
+       - Service test
+           -

-   2. As an employee I want to create a reimbursement request so I can get money back I spent for the company
+   4. As an employee I want to create a reimbursement request so I can get money back I spent for the company
        - Unite tests
            - add new request to database
               - method: createRequest()